jaytoday/MCPJungle/README.md

 mcpjungle register --name calculator --description "Provides some basic math tools" --url http://127.0.0.1:8000/mcp
 ```

-If you used docker-compose to run the server, and you're not on Linux, you will have to use `host.docker.internal` instead of your local loopback address.
+If you used docker compose to run the server, and you're not on Linux, you will have to use `host.docker.internal` instead of your local loopback address.
 ```bash
 mcpjungle register --name calculator --description "Provides some basic math tools" --url http://host.docker.internal:8000/mcp
 ```